solo-io/gloo/docs/content/installation/ingress/_index.md

 ---
-title: "Gloo Edge as an Ingress Controller"
+title: "Gloo Gateway as an Ingress Controller"
-description: How to install Gloo Edge to run in Ingress Mode on Kubernetes.
+description: How to install Gloo Gateway to run in Ingress Mode on Kubernetes.
 weight: 50
 ---

-Gloo Edge can be used as a simple ingress controller on Kubernetes.
-This guide will take you through the process of deploying Gloo Edge as an ingress controller using either `glooctl` or Helm.
+Gloo Gateway can be used as a simple ingress controller on Kubernetes.
+This guide will take you through the process of deploying Gloo Gateway as an ingress controller using either `glooctl` or Helm.

 These directions assume you've prepared your Kubernetes cluster appropriately.
 Full details on setting up your Kubernetes cluster [here]({{< versioned_link_path fromRoot="/installation/platform_configuration/cluster_setup/" >}}).

 ## Installing on Kubernetes with `glooctl`

-Before you begin, make sure that you [install `glooctl`]({{< versioned_link_path fromRoot="/installation/preparation/" >}}), the Gloo Edge command line tool (CLI).
+Before you begin, make sure that you [install `glooctl`]({{< versioned_link_path fromRoot="/installation/preparation/" >}}), the Gloo Gateway command line tool (CLI).

-Once your Kubernetes cluster is up and running, run the following command to deploy the Gloo Edge Ingress Controller to the `gloo-system` namespace:
+Once your Kubernetes cluster is up and running, run the following command to deploy the Gloo Gateway Ingress Controller to the `gloo-system` namespace:

 ```bash
 glooctl install ingress